 Unlike most compilation systems, NightBench uses the concept of persistent options.
 These options do not need to be specified for each compilation.
-Rather, they are stored as part of the environment or as part of an individual unit's information.
-These options are "remembered" when the NightBench Builder tool is used.
+Rather, they are stored as part of the environment.
+These options are "remembered" when the NightBench Builder tool is used.Link